-Wind Ensemble9-12Fine Arts1 CreditEnsemble playing presents the unique opportunity to build community and create connections between the audience and performers without using words.
-Wind Ensemble is place where students can develop their technical, lyrical, and expressive skills in the context of Christian vocation.
+Wind Ensemble +9-12Fine Arts1 CreditEnsemble playing presents the unique opportunity to build community and create connections between the audience and performers without using words.
+Wind Ensemble is the top instrumental ensemble at Lutheran High School and students are admitted by audition.
+Wind Ensemble students develop their technical, lyrical, and expressive skills in the context of Christian vocation through the performance of upper-level music.
+They perform at concerts, school events, and festivals throughout the year.